-MAJOR STUDIES IN MUSIC (18 credits minimum) MUSC 632 Anthropology of Music 3 cr.
+MAJOR STUDIES IN MUSIC (15 credits minimum) MUSC 632 Anthropology of Music 3 cr.
 Field Methods in Ethnomusicology I MUSC 633 3 cr.
-Historical Theory & Method in Ethnomusicology MUSC 676 3 cr.
 MUSC 677 Current Theory & Method in Ethnomusicology 3 cr.
-Thesis Option: \MUSC 799 Thesis Research 6 cr. or Non-Thesis Option: Two seminars (600-level or higher) for which scholarly papers are written STUDIES IN AREAS SUPPORTING THE MAJOR (8 credits minimum) MUSC 438x Area Studies (may be repeated on different topics) 3 cr.
-MUSC 646 Introduction to Musicology 3 cr.
+Thesis Option: MUSC 799 Thesis Research 6 cr. or Non-Thesis Option: MUSC 6xx Seminar 3 cr.
+MUSC 699 Selected Topics (with advisor) 3 cr.
+STUDIES IN AREAS SUPPORTING THE MAJOR (8 credits minimum) Area Studies (may be repeated on different topics) MUSC 438x 3 cr.
+Introduction to Musicology MUSC 646 3 cr.
 MUSC 629x World Music Ensembles (1 cr. x 2 semesters) 2 cr.

-OTHER STUDIES IN MUSIC (9 credits minimum)

-In consultation with their advisor, the student will select a minimum of nine credits of courses in ethnomusicology, musicology, or other disciplines relevant to the student's work (e.g., area studies, anthropology, history, theatre).
+OTHER STUDIES IN MUSIC (12 credits minimum) In consultation with their advisor, the student will select a minimum of nine credits of courses in ethnomusicology, musicology, or other disciplines relevant to the student's work (e.g., area studies, anthropology, history, theatre).
 Internship credits for public sector work with the Smithsonian Institution, the Library of Congress, the National Endowment for the Arts, and the National Endowment for the Humanities, are available under MUSC 699.

-LECTURE SERIES AND COLLOQUIUM

-Students in the ethnomusicology program are expected to attend all Music Scholars Lecture Series events and all Musicology/Ethnomusicology Colloquium events.
+LECTURE SERIES AND COLLOOUIUM Students in the ethnomusicology program are expected to attend all Music Scholars Lecture Series events and all Musicology/Ethnomusicology Colloquium events.
 These meetings are usually held on Friday afternoons at 4:00pm.
 If you cannot attend an event, you must inform your advisor.
 Students are encouraged to submit their own research for academic conferences.
 Before submission of a proposal, students must have received the permission of their advisor.
 All papers must be read at division colloquia prior to being presented off campus.
+CHECKLIST FOR OTHER REQUIREMENTS Completed prior to matriculation international Teaching Assistants)

-ompleted prior to matriculationTOEFL (for all international students) & Maryland English Institute examinations (for international Teaching Assistants) ompleted in the 2nd to 4th semesters of study Select qualifying examination and thesis examining committees Pass language requirement, preferably by the end of the semester preceding the qualifying examinations Pass written Ethnomusicology qualifying examinations ompleted in the final semester of study (graduation deadlines) Approved program form returned to the Music Student Services Office Thesis committee form returned to the Music Student Services Office Final oral defense of the thesis Submit thesis to the Graduate School per their guidelines
+TOEFL (for all international students) & Maryland English Institute examinations (for

+Completed in the 2nd to 4th semesters of study Select qualifying examination and thesis examining committees

+Pass language requirement, preferably by the end of the semester preceding the qualifying examinations Pass written Ethnomusicology qualifying examinations

+Completed in the final semester of study (graduation deadlines)

+Approved program form returned to the Music Student Services Office Thesis committee form returned to the Music Student Services Office Final oral defense of the thesis Submit thesis to the Graduate School per their guidelines